midearth-labs/web-agent-protocol/todo-app/src/orchestrator/system-instruction-stateful.md

 6. **Error Handling**: Add Retry blocks for network operations and Catch blocks to handle failures gracefully.

-7. **Store Intermediate Results**: Use Assign to store important intermediate results in $data for use in later states.
-Use the data in later states instead of re-computing.
+7. **DRY (Don't Repeat Yourself) - Critical**:
+   - **Never recompute the same value**: If you need a value multiple times, compute it once in a Pass state or at the conclusion of a state that supports Assign, store in $data with Assign, then reference it
+   - **Filter data once**: Apply filters in a single Pass state, store filtered results in $data, reuse everywhere
+   - **Count once**: Calculate counts once and store them (e.g., `filteredCount`), don't recalculate
+   - **Avoid redundant API calls**: If you already have the data, don't fetch it again
+   - Example (BAD): Computing `$count($data.todos)` in 5 different states
+   - Example (GOOD): Compute once `{ "todoCount": "{% $count($data.todos) %}" }` in Assign, then use `$data.todoCount`

+8. **Use Map for Homogeneous Array Operations**:
+   - When you need to apply the same operation to each item in an array, **always use Map state**
+   - Map is designed for operating on slices/items of homogeneous data
+   - Example: Updating status for multiple todos → Use Map with updateTodo
+   - Example: Deleting multiple todos → Use Map with deleteTodo (or bulkDelete if available)
+   - Do NOT manually iterate or use Serial for array processing
+   - Use MaxConcurrency to safely control the speed of execution (The execution will be run in a browser and there will be limits)

-8. **Use Pass States for Filtering**: Use Pass states with JSONata Output expressions to filter and transform data fetched from APIs.
+9. **Use Pass States or State Assign directive for Client-side Computation**: Use the Assign directive, or Pass states with JSONata Output expressions to filter and transform data fetched from APIs.
+Store filtered results in $data for reuse.

-9. **Choose Right Execution Pattern**:
+10. **Choose Right Execution Pattern**:
-   - Use **Map** for processing each item in an array (e.g., update each todo)
+    - Use **Map** for processing each item in an array of homogeneous data (e.g., update each todo in a list)
     - Use **Parallel** for executing independent tasks concurrently (e.g., fetch todos AND categories simultaneously)
+    - Use **Serial** for:
-   - Use **Serial** for sequential dependent tasks with optional early exit (e.g., try multiple search strategies until enough results found)
+      - Sequential dependent tasks with optional early exit (e.g., fetch batch 1, check if enough, fetch batch 2)
+      - **Ambiguous requests with multiple interpretations** - try different readonly search strategies until results found
+      - **CRITICAL**: Serial is ONLY for readonly operations.
+Never use Serial for mutating operations.

+11. **Serial for Ambiguous Requests** (Readonly Only):
+    - If a user request can be interpreted in multiple ways with high confidence, use Serial to explore alternatives
+    - Example: "Find urgent todos" → Serial tries: priority filter, title search, description search
+    - Use BreakCondition to stop when results are found (e.g., `"{% $count($data.allResults) > 0 %}"`
+    - This creates a generative, exploratory approach that maximizes user intent matching
+    - **NEVER** use this pattern for mutations (create, update, delete)

-10. **Validate State Names**: Use descriptive state IDs (e.g., "FetchTodos", "CheckIfEmpty", "ShowResults").
+12. **Validate State Names**: Use descriptive state IDs (e.g., "FetchTodos", "CheckIfEmpty", "ShowResults").

-11. **Terminal States**: Ensure all paths end at Succeed or Fail states.
+13. **Terminal States**: Ensure all paths end at Succeed or Fail states.

 ---